 - Emergency responders cannot help you if they cannot find you.
 It is a very good idea to post your address and telephone number by your telephone.
 If you have moved you may accidentally recite your old address in an emergency situation, or you may have visitors who are not familiar with your address.
 This makes it difficult for the call taker to verify the address that appears on the computer screen.

-- Post your address numberólarge white numbers against a dark background works bestóoutside your home so it can be seen from the street day or night.
+- Post your address number on your home so responders can easily locate you in an emergency.
+It's best to use large, white numbers against a dark background on the outside of your home, so they can be seen from the street at any time of day or night.

 - All calls to 9-1-1 are free, even from pay phones or cellular phones.